beerjson/beerjson/docs/grain.json.md

 ## FermentableAdditionType
 `FermentableAdditionType` (object)

-FermentableAdditionType collects the attributes of a fermentable ingredient for use in a recipe grain bill
+FermentableAdditionType collects the attributes of a fermentable ingredient for use in a recipe fermentable bill

 Properties of the `FermentableAdditionType` object: